 Jessica’s passion for local history began from a young age.
 Growing up in rural Ottawa, she developed an interest in learning about how people lived and worked in the past and how to preserve and share these stories.
 This led her to pursue a Hons.
 BA in History and Canadian Studies from Trent University and a Masters Degree in Museum Studies from the University of Toronto.
 Jessica has worked and volunteered in many museums in Ottawa including the Nepean Museum, the Canadian War Museum, and Watsons Mill.
 This is where she developed a passion for public programming and education and learning how visitors interact with different programs.
 She was recently able to implement her passion and skills when developing new educational programming for the Neuberger Holocaust Education Centre in Toronto.
 When she isn’t busy at work, Jessica can be found playing golf (although not very well) or tackling a new puzzle.
 Jessica can be reached at [email protected]

-Georgian is a student in her final year of undergraduate studies in English and history at the University of Ottawa.
+Georgian has a Joint Honours BA in English Literature and History from the University of Ottawa, where she volunteers at the Museum of Classical Antiquities.
 While her original intention was to obtain a teaching degree, after working in the Callander Bay Heritage Museum and Gallery she’s been hooked on museums!
 Helping people learn and making information engaging are some of Georgian’s passions- a perfect fit!
 Georgian can be reached at [email protected]

 By training, Matthew is a historian- he holds an M.A. in History from Trent University and is currently completing a PhD in History at the University of Miami.
 His research primarily concentrates on the history of Haiti and the Caribbean, and on the history of public health, disease, and medicine; more generally, Matthew is committed to encouraging and facilitating historically-informed perspectives.
 Prior to joining Goulbourn Museum, Matthew worked with the Digital Library of the Caribbean where he supported the digitization of historical and cultural patrimony from various Caribbean countries.
 Matthew holds an M.A. in History from Trent University and is currently completing a PhD in History at the University of Miami.
 He is on Twitter at @md_ptbo or, can be reached at [email protected].